luigifeola/ARK_kilobots_dhtf_server/readme.md

 - To run an ARK node as a server you should use the ARK's server experiment code base provided in the ARK_exp_server folder within this repository.
 - This experiment code base should be opened and compiled using Qtcreator IDE and then used as any other ARK experiment (see the getting started section above).
-- The server node user must note the IP address of their machine to share it with the client user.
-They must also ensure that the right firewall permissions are enabled to allow the client to communicate with the server.
+- The server node's user must note the IP address of their machine and share it with the client's user.
+They must also ensure that firewall permissions are in place to allow the client to communicate with the server.
+- To start the server, the server node's user must press the "Start Server" button on the ARK's user interface.
+- To test that the communication is established between the server and the client, the server's user can write a string in the provided field on the user interface and press "Sent to client".
+If the communication is working, the client's use should receive the string sent by the server's user.

 ## Setting up an ARK node as a client